Daniel O'Connell: Tara and Clontarf 1843

 Punch, August.
 26, 1843.
 Irish peasants pay homage to their "King" on the Hill of Tara.
 O'Connell enthroned upon the devil, with his foot on the British Constitution.

-At the Hill of Tara (by tradition the inaugural seat of the High Kings of Ireland), on the feast-day of the Assumption, 15 August 1843, O'Connell gathered a crowd estimated, in the hostile reporting of The Times, as close to one million.
+At the Hill of Tara (by tradition the inaugural seat of the High Kings of Ireland), on the feast-day of the Assumption, 15 August 1843, O'Connell gathered a crowd estimated, in the hostile reporting of The Times, as close to one million, out of the about 8 million people in Ireland.
 It took O'Connell's carriage two hours to proceed through the throng, accompanied by a harpist playing Thomas Moore's "The Harp that once through Tara's Halls".

 O'Connell planned to close the campaign on 8 October 1843 with an even larger demonstration at Clontarf, on the outskirts of Dublin.
 As the site of Brian Boru's famous victory over the Danes in 1014, it resonated with O'Connell's increasingly militant rhetoric: "the time is coming", he had been telling his supporters, when "you may have the alternative to live as slaves or to die as freemen".
 Beckett suggests "O'Connell mistook the temper of the government", never expecting that "his defiance would be put to the test".
 When it was – when troops occupied Clontarf – O'Connell submitted at once.
 He cancelled the rally and sent out messengers to turn back the approaching crowds.